grantmcdermott/arch-tips/README.md

 ## GPU / NVIDIA CUDA

-My laptop (Dell Precision 9570) comes with a hybrid graphics system.
-I initially tried to get CUDA support going by installing the nvida package from the Arch repositories...
+My laptop (Dell Precision 9570) comes with a hybrid graphics system comprised of two card: 1) an integrated Intel GPU (UHD 630) and 2) an NVIDIA Quadro P2000.
+I initially tried to get CUDA support going by installing the `nvida` package from the Arch repositories...
 Which turned out to be a mistake!The system would boot up fine, but I was subsequently presented with a blank screen once I got passed the GRUB menu.

 **Solution:** Boot directly into the shell (i.e. TTY) and uninstall the nvidia package: Press "Ctr-Alt-F2" at the grub menu and then hit "e" to edit the selection.
 Look for the line starting with "linux" and add "3" (without the quotation marks) to the end of that line.
 F10 to exit and then you will be presented with the shell upon booting up.
 Enter your username, followed by your password.
 Finally, uninstall the nvidia package by typing `sudo pacman -Rs nvidia` and reboot as normal ("CTR-ALT-DEL").

-**Update:** After some package updates, I'm back to the post-login blank screen!
+**Update:** After some package and system updates, I'm back to the post-login blank screen!
 Weirdly, starting GDM from TTY1 (see above) works fine, so this is my current workaround.
-Have left a Antergos forum question about this.
+Have left a question on the [Antergos forum](https://forum.antergos.com/topic/11077/blank-screen-after-log-in-nvidia-issue) about this.

 **Update 2:** Added "nouveau.modeset=0" to the [kernel boot parameters](https://wiki.archlinux.org/index.php/Kernel_parameters#GRUB) as per various online suggestions:
 ```